Cynthiacane-CC/Lampstack_AnsibleRoles/devopspipeline/Ansible/LAMPStack/README.md

-Step1: run apache role
+Step1: apache role
 --> setup meta/main.yml: add your name description and company.
 --> setup tasks/main.yml.
 --> setup vars/main.yml.
 --> setup handlers.

-Step 2: set up yml file to run apache role. lamp.yml is the yml created specifically for the roles. lampall.yml has the complete scripts you run w/o creating roles
+Step 2: setup yml file to run apache role. lamp.yml is the yml created specifically for the roles. lampall.yml has the complete scripts you run w/o creating roles

-Step3: set up firewall role.
+Step3: setup firewall role.
 Step4: add this role to lamp.yml and run it.

-Step5: set up mysql role.
+Step5: setup mysql role.
 Step6: add this role to lamp.yml and run it.

-Step7: set up php role.
+Step7: setup php role.
 Step8: add this role to lamp.yml and run it.

-Step9: set up wordpress role.
+Step9: setup wordpress role.
 Step10: add this role to lamp.yml and run it.

 Step11: get the IP of container and test it: IP_Host:port.